abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 How much are we willing to learn from our mistakes?
-This is a crucial aspect of the training—the willingness to recognize when we’ve missed the mark, being open to making mistakes.
+This is a crucial aspect of the training—the willingness to recognize when we’ve missed the mark as well as being open to making mistakes.
 It’s not always easy to practice in this way.
 I think many of us here come with conditioning around how important it is to be right all the time.
 We can grow up with a sense of shame—*Unless I’m doing everything perfectly all the time, then something is wrong with me.* As far as I can tell, there are only a